Seddon, Victoria: Community organisations

-Sport and Activities
+Sport and activities

 The Seddon Cricket Club has its home ground in the Yarraville Gardens.

 Seddon also shares its Australian Rules football team, Yarraville-Seddon, with neighbouring Yarraville.
 The team competes in the Western Region Football League.

 Opposite Seddon Station is the 5th Footscray Scout Group.
 With programs for children aged 6 to 15, the group is part of Scouts Australia, and meets in a historic hall built in the 1930s.

-Seddon is home to clubs for well-being, including My Mama Said and Westside Yoga, formally known as the Australian Yoga Academy Seddon.

-Cookery courses are held at Miss Biscuit, and the Spice Bazaar Cooking School.

-Local Landmarks
+Local landmarks

-Residential Architecture
+Residential architecture

 Residential Seddon consists predominantly of single storey Victorian 'workers cottages' and Edwardian terrace houses, with some larger double storey early 20th century buildings in the village.

-Public Spaces
+Public spaces

 Seddon features many small gardens, parks and playgrounds scattered throughout the suburb.
 Harris Reserve is on the corner of Gamon Street and Thomson Street.
-Bristow Reserve is a favorite among toddlers and barbecue masters alike and is located on the corner of Pilgrim Street and John Street.
+Bristow Reserve is a favourite among toddlers and barbecue masters alike and is located on the corner of Pilgrim Street and John Street.
 Mappin Reserve, the largest green space, can be found between Bell Street and Nicholson Street.

-Public Transportation
+Public transportation

 Seddon's railway station is on the Werribee and Williamstown railway lines of the Melbourne train network.
 Seddon Village is most closely serviced by the Middle Footscray station on the Sunbury line, as well as the 223 and 472 bus routes.

-National Broadband Network
+National broadband network

-Most of Seddon is connected to the National Broadband Network (NBN) via fibre optic cabling, replacing the aging copper network and providing relief for the Footscray copper exchange.
+Most of Seddon is connected to the National Broadband Network (NBN) via fibre optic cabling, replacing the ageing copper network and providing relief for the Footscray copper exchange.